4W4I5/Semester-4-Notes/CLC/CLC 9 Mar, 2023.md

 ### VPC Peering

 - VPC can also be chained to each other to allow communication b/w
-	- your own AWS account
+	- your own AWS account via VPC Sharing
+		- they wont need to create their own VPC but can deploy their own AWS resources and will have access to your VPC
+		- Isolated resources from your account
 	- multiple AWS accounts
 	- multiple AWS Regions
 - Restrictions